mikemaccana/powershell-profile/README.md

 ### To pick a color scheme / theme

+Terminus has it's own color schemes, just open settings and pick one (or use my config file).

-The Windows console supports the well know `.itermcolors` format.
+Otherwise, the Windows console supports the well know `.itermcolors` format.
 You can view hundreds of popular themes at [iterm2colorschemes.com](https://iterm2colorschemes.com/).

 You can edit an `.itermcolors` file using [terminal.sexy](https://terminal.sexy).